ForestryMC/ForestryMC/README.md

 ### License & Copyright

-Forestry is (c) 2011 - 2014 SirSengir and licensed under CC BY-NC-ND 3.0.
-See the LICENSE.txt for all the gory details or go to http://creativecommons.org/licenses/by-nc-nd/3.0/ for more information.
+Forestry is (c) 2011 - 2014 SirSengir and licensed under LGPL v3.
+See the LICENSE.txt for all the gory details or go to http://www.gnu.org/licenses/gpl-3.0.txt for more information.
 Forestry also contains code contributed by CovertJaguar, Player, MysteriousAges, Binnie, RichardG, cpw and others.